 The I-Course Standards Framework was developed to guide the course redesign process of the CEE INCLUDE Working Group during the summer of 2020.
 The CEE INCLUDE Working Group collaborated with educational design coaches, experts from the Center for Excellence in Teaching and Learning, and faculty from the Neag School of Education to create these standards for our I-Courses.

 I-Courses are anchored by a commitment to a Strength-based Approach and centered around three core course features: Culture of Inclusion, Teaching and Learning, and Instructional Design.

 Studies of strength-based initiatives in higher education settings show that exposure to a strength-based interventions can produce immediate positive short-term effects including increases in confidence, self-efficacy and learning breakthroughs (Louis, 2011).
 By incorporating awareness of student and faculty strengths into teaching and learning, it is hoped that I-Courses may enhance engagement, motivation, and persistence in the face of challenges (Schreiner, 2014).

 Course instructor builds a culture of inclusion by:

 Course instructor carefully considers ways to encourage student motivation and engagement by

 Course instructor undertakes a design process that

 I am a member of the INCLUDE program team, an NSF-funded neurodiversity initiative that aspires to create an inclusive learning environment in which all students can thrive.
 Emphasis is given to providing a strength-based approach to education that encourages students to identify, develop, and leverage their unique abilities to address complex engineering problems.
-This course was designed to address the diverse thinking and learning styles that neurodiverse students possess.
+This course was designed to address the diverse ways of thinking and learning that neurodiverse students possess.
 Several pedagogical innovations will be implemented in this course including, but not limited to peer-learning, alternative examination modalities, project-based learning, etc.